Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Examples

-The main baseline we compare against is NUTS HMC \citep{hoffman2014no}, implemented in the NumPyro library \citep{phan2019composable}.
+The main baseline we compare against is the No-U-Turn Sampler (NUTS) \citep{hoffman2014no}, an adaptive HMC variant implemented in the NumPyro library \citep{phan2019composable}.
 It requires tuning and burn-in, which need to be included in the computational budget.
-NUTS HMC is a standard baseline since it typically outperforms other samplers such as LMC, SVGD and SMC.
+NUTS is a standard baseline since it typically outperforms other samplers such as LMC, SVGD and SMC.
 Where we include NUTS as a baseline, we use 500 tuning steps.
 NUTS has the number of leapfrog steps as a tunable parameter, and when it is one HMC becomes LMC/MALA \citep{girolami2011riemann}.

-In some of our experiments we compare default DLMC (denoted sequential, S-DLMC) to parallel DLMC (P-DLMC), where for the latter we show the wall clock time based on the assumption that we can evaluate the likelihood gradient in parallel on $N$ CPU cores.
-We assume the likelihood gradient cost of 1 minute, and the cost of NF itself (seconds) is negligible.
+In some of our experiments we compare default DLMC (denoted serial, S-DLMC) to parallel DLMC (P-DLMC), where for the latter we show the wall clock time based on the assumption that we can evaluate the likelihood gradient in parallel on $N$ CPU cores.
+We assume a likelihood gradient cost of 1 minute, and the cost of the NF itself (seconds) is negligible.